 The test can help build a swift and clear picture of how the virus has spread throughout mass populations.
 It can also help establish the effectiveness of any vaccine which provides protection by creating new antibodies.
 This information will be critical to managing current and future outbreaks of COVID-19.

 The AbC-19 TM Rapid Test has been CE marked for professional use and has been registered with the Medical and Healthcare products Regulatory Agency (MHRA) declaring conformity with the essential requirements of the IVD Directive.
 CE marking indicates health and safety conformity for goods sold in the EU.

-To develop and mass produce the volumes needed for the UK population, Abingdon Health set up and led the UK-RTC in April this year.
-The consortium brings together the UK’s largest rapid test medical manufacturers, working together to provide capacity for delivery of more than a million tests per month.
+To develop and mass produce the volumes of rapid antibody tests needed for the UK population, Abingdon Health set up and led the UK-RTC in April 2020.
+The consortium brings together the UK’s largest lateral flow test medical manufacturers, working together to provide capacity for delivery of more than a million tests per month.